pestrela/dj_kb/README.md

-## Recommendation to DJTT DJ course
+## Recommendation to DJTT DJ courses

 <https://store.djtechtools.com/products/dj-techtools-live-master-classes>

 I've been very lucky to be in the first 2x interactive DJ course by Ean Golden.
 The level ranges from Intermediate to Advanced, with an emphasis in advanced, which I really enjoyed.

 An absolute bargain for the price, you get 6x completely interactive sessions where Ean explains extremly useful and real-world proven DJ techniques, covering the entire DJing spectrum.
 There you see Ean's real collection, tracks, cues and loops, where he shows over and over the techniques that he wrote in DJTT blog posts since 2007.